Best practice: Ensuring safe handovers between primary and secondary care

 A significant risk is failure to communicate appropriate information, which can lead to patients receiving unsafe or delayed care, in addition to placing increased demands on clinicians’ time and contributing to patient frustrations.
 In MDDUS’ experience, inadequate handover is a common theme in complaints, claims, inquests and regulatory investigations.

-A vital part of mitigating the risks is ensuring effective communication, which incorporates mutual respect and understanding between clinicians as to the expertise, contributions and demands of each.
-All doctors have professional obligations to work collaboratively with colleagues and ensure they contribute to the safe handover of patients, as detailed in the GMC’s Good medical practice guidance on handovers (updated in 2024).
-This reiterates the importance of clear communication between colleagues and with patients.
-A doctor who delegates a task must check that their colleague understands what they are being asked to take responsibility for.
+A vital part in mitigating the risks is ensuring effective communication, which incorporates a mutual respect and understanding between clinicians as to the expertise, contributions and demands of each.
+All doctors have professional obligations to work collaboratively with colleagues and ensure they contribute to the safe handover of patients.
+The GMC’s more detailed guidance on delegation and referral emphasises the importance of clear communication and encouraging questions from colleagues.

-It may also be helpful to review relevant guidance from the local commissioning body and/or your Royal College.
+It may be helpful also to review relevant guidance from the local commissioning body and/or your Royal College.

 Effective written communication